 CLO Statement CLO1 Understand about theprocess of drug discovery and development.
+CLOT onderstand about theprocess of drug discovery and development.
 CLO2 Apply clinical studies, Innovator and generics, Concept of generics, Generic drug Product development.
 CLO3 Analyze about legal aspects and quality polices for drug manufacturing CLO4 Evaluate the regulatory approval process and their registration in Indian and international markets.
 CLO5 Identify the regulatory authorities and agencies governing the manufacture and sale of pharmaceuticals.